 - Logistical concerns for communication, child visitation, living conditions, financial arrangements

 - With whom will you spend your discretionary time?
 Who will you avoid?
-Who will confide in?
+Who will you confide in?

 - How to discuss or not discuss your experience with others, family, friends, co-workers?

 These are just a few examples of the many areas that need to be agreed upon in order to use a Controlled Separation toward your goal of making a decision to repair and fully reinstate your marriage or to move toward an amicable divorce.
 There are several examples of Controlled Separation Agreements on the Internet.
-For one such template, go to FormsDepot for a free copy of an Agreement.
+For one such template, go to FormsDepot for a free copy of such an agreement.